 EMT students must meet the standards and requirements for admission to ASUMH.
 This includes a formal application for admission to ASUMH covering the submission of all required admission credentials.
-(See Admission Requirements) EMT students must be 18 years old by the end of the EMT course.
+(See Admission Requirements) EMT students must be 18 years old by the date clinical begins, during the semester enrolled.